 This should be a very easy run/hike on flats.
 HR should be well below AeT.
 (AeT-10-15bpm)

 1x core routine and 1x general strength from Training for the New Alpinism book.
-For details on these routines see the attachments in week 1.
+For details on these routines see the attachments sent with the first workout.

 Aerobic Threshold Run/hike.
-Run/jog/walk at a pace you can maintain while breathing through your nose (assuming your nose is clear)
+Run/jog/walk at your Aerobic Threshold pace.
+This can often be estimated by using a pace at which you can breathe through your nose (assuming your nose is clear).

 Hike/run on hilly terrain, minimum gain of 2,000ft / 700 meters using poles